Chapter 16:

 “…She doesn’t know.”
 Amala leaned into Harper and whispered.
 “She doesn’t know about your powers.
 Who does?”

 “…Just me…and…someone who used to know.”
 Chills ran up and down the teens back.
-Amala’s piercing gaze offered zero mercy, despite her own obvious distress.
-Like a spotlight was trained directly over Harper’s head, the small woman stood above him, staring down at the nerve wrecked teen. “…You know; Wilhelmina will have to see you use your powers.”
+Amala’s gaze was unrelenting, despite her own obvious distress.
+Like spotlights trained directly onto the back of Harper’s head, the small woman leaned over him, staring down at the nerve wrecked teen. “…You know; Wilhelmina will have to see you use your powers.”

 “She’s probably already seen…hers.”
 Amala accurately surmised Wilhelmina had seen Katie’s powers. “…Listen…you’re hiding your telepathy for a reason, I’m guessing.”